 BEETHOVEN FESTIVAL — EMERSON STRING QUARTET

 The year 2020 marks the 250th anniversary of Beethoven’s birth on December 16, 1770.
-We are celebrating this milestone with a year-long Beethoven Festival, the centerpiece of which is the Emerson String Quartet’s performance of all sixteen Beethoven String Quartets over six concerts from February 2020 through November 2020.
-The first three of these concerts will take place during our 19-20 season, with the remaining three to take place in our 20-21 season.
-Beyond the quartet cycle, other events will make up our Beethoven celebration—receptions, concerts, read-throughs and talks, including collaborations with other Louisville arts groups.
-We welcome your participation to make the Beethoven Festival a milestone event to be celebrated and savored throughout the year.
+We are celebrating this milestone with a year-long Beethoven Festival, the centerpiece of which is the Emerson String Quartet’s performance of all sixteen Beethoven String Quartets over six concerts from February 2020 through November 2021.
 This festival is dedicated in loving memory of Ben Franklin.
+And, with the Emerson String Quartet retiring at the end of next season, our three Beethoven Festival concerts this fall will likely be your last chance to hear these incredible players in Louisville!

 The Emerson String Quartet has been one of the world’s premier chamber music ensembles for more than 40 years.
 Its DG recording of the Beethoven quartet cycle has earned acclaim for being “technically flawless” and giving 19/20 the impression of being “forged in white heat.”